"""

 #: Maps dimensionality (UnitsContainer) to Units (UnitsContainer)

-self.dimensionality: Dict[UnitsContainer, UnitsContainer] = {}
+self.dimensionality: dict[UnitsContainer, UnitsContainer] = {}

 #: Cache the unit name associated to user input. ('mV' -> 'millivolt')

-self.parse_unit: Dict[str, UnitsContainer] = {}
+self.parse_unit: dict[str, UnitsContainer] = {}

-def __eq__(self, other):
+def __eq__(self, other: Any):

 if not isinstance(other, self.__class__):